bwann/homelab/README.md

 ![ikeacluster](./img/7862072998_a28363d610_z.jpg)

+I first built this in 2012 and various bits have changed and expanded over time, nevertheless it's been running nonstop 24/7 for over six years now!

-Over time I hope to put together a bill of materials and halfway decent construction doc so people can build their own if they want.
+Over time I hope to put together a bill of materials and halfway decent construction doc here so people can build their own if they want.
+I'm not sure why I published this on Github instead of my own website, I guess to be trendy.

+There's room for quite a bit of improvisation and loose workmanship in building this.
+Even if I built another one, it probably wouldn't be exactly like this one.

 In the meantime I've got my hands on a laser cutter and designed a file for the acrylic "boards" or "blades" that each motherboard and hard drive(s) mount